 Security operations center best practices

-As cybersecurity technology and initiatives have continued to grow and advance, there are several agreed upon best practices for running an SOC.
+As cybersecurity technology and initiatives have continued to grow and advance, there are several agreed upon best practices for running a SOC.
 The most common suggestion is to implement security orchestration, automation and response (SOAR) processes whenever possible.
 Combining the productivity of an automation tool with the technical skills of an analyst helps improve efficiency and incident response times.
 It also enables the center to function more effectively without interruption.

 Additionally, SOCs rely heavily on the knowledge of individual team members.
 Therefore, managers should ensure that ongoing training is provided to stay on top of emerging cybersecurity threats, incident reports and vulnerabilities.
 Any SOC monitoring tools should then be updated to reflect any new changes.

-Similarly, an SOC is only as effective as the strategies it has in place.
+Similarly, a SOC is only as effective as the strategies it has in place.
 Therefore, managers should implement strong operational protocols that are robust enough when a consistent, fast and effective response is expected.
 A few other SOC best practices include collecting as much data as possible as often as possible, taking advantage of data analytics and developing processes that are easier to scale for growth.

 Benefits of a security operations center